projectdiscovery/mapcidr/README.md

 ```

-mapCDIR is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+mapCIDR is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.